- What is a Portland Jewish Academy Education?

 And, we have a bus service for those who choose it from NE, North, and SE Portland for a very reasonable monthly fee.
 It is open to K – 8 PJA students.
 Please call the PJA office at 503.244.0126 for more information.

 Still can't find the answers that you're looking for?
-Please call Admission Director, Inge Hoogerhuis at 503.535.3599.
+Please call our Admission Director, Sarah Kahn Glass at 503.535.3599.
 Or come take a tour of the school.
 We'd love to get to know you!